The Skylake-X Mess Explored: Thermal Paste And Runaway Power

 We’re using the most current version of our motherboard’s BIOS to guarantee reliable sensor readings, along with stable operation.
 The new beta version of HWiNFO (v5.53-3190) was chosen for the same reasons.

-The motherboard's CPU power supply employs a total of six phases, realized by an International Rectifier IR35201 dual-loop buck controller.
+The motherboard's CPU power supply employs a total of 5+1 phases, realized by an International Rectifier IR35201 dual-loop buck controller.
 It officially supports Intel’s VR12.5 Rev 1.5, and also apparently VR13.
-Kudos if you counted 12 regulator circuits; doubling allows for two circuits per phase, reducing each VRM's load and spreading hot-spots out more evenly.
+Kudos if you counted more regulator circuits; doubling of five phases allows two circuits per phase, reducing each VRM's load and spreading hot-spots out more evenly.

 Each circuit has its own 60A IR3555 PowIRstage.
 These highly integrated chips combine the necessary gate drivers, high- and low-side MOSFETs, and Schottky diode in one package.
-Like most MOSFETs, the IR3555 lacks its own built-in temperature sensor, though.
-So, how is it possible to determine their temperature without an IR camera handy?
+In contrast with most MOSFETs, the IR3555 is able to read analog values for the built-in temperature sensor.
+So, how is it possible to also determine the temperature of hot-spots on the PCB without an IR camera handy?

 MSI uses Nuvoton's NCT6795D Super I/O chip, which is able to collect and report a wide variety of sensor readings.
 One of these readings comes from a thermistor (see picture below) placed among the PowIRstage chips.
 This is why we chose the spot right underneath this thermistor, on the motherboard's back side, as the location for our video-based measurements.